-A: Medicare designed the initial DSMT training benefit as a group service, with limited exceptions for when beneficiaries may receive individual care instead of group (see the exceptions listed in the CMS Manual).
+A: Medicare designed the initial DSMT training benefit as a group service, with limited exceptions for when beneficiaries may receive individual care instead of group.
 Medicare therefore expects that, for most beneficiaries, 9 hours of the initial 10 hours will be offered as a group and only 1 hour as an individual and expects programs to offer both individual and group to the extent possible.
-Per the CMS Manual, if individual training has been provided to a beneficiary and the Medicare Administrative Contractor determines that training should have been provided in a group, reimbursement could be down-coded from individual to group.
+Per the CMS Manual, if individual training has been provided to a beneficiary and the Medicare Administrative Contractor determines that training should have been provided in a group, reimbursement will be down-coded from individual to group.